• Skip to primary navigation

 Keep your hot cocoa bombs in the fridge in a covered container until ready to use.
 They can be stored for at least a month however.
 I'm sure they won't last that long.

-Some other sweet treats you may enjoy are Instant Pot Hot Chocolate, this is a mix of white and milk chocolate, so darn good.
+Other sweet treats you may enjoy are Instant Pot Hot Chocolate, this is a mix of white and milk chocolate, so darn good.
 Homemade Almond Roca is delicious and would be a wonderful treat along with hot cocoa.
 Rocky Road Candy is another decadently wonderful fudge that is always a hit.

 When you make this recipe, take a pic and tag me on Instagram @everyday_eileen or #everydayeileen